 - T4 – Salary/wages (T4 provided by employer)

 - T2202 – Tuition fees and education amount (get it from ACORN)

 - RRSP contributions

 - Medical expenses (not covered by a medical plan)

 - Property taxes or rent paid (rent cheques or a letter from your landlord)

 - For international students, the date of arrival to Canada, and immigration status (if a new immigrant)

 - For parents, a list of your dependents, exact dates of birth, and SINs, spouse, partner info

 NOTES: Appointments are first come first served.
-If you visit the booking site and no appointments are available please check back as our volunteer’s availability will change from day today.
+If you visit the booking site and no appointments are available please check back regularly as slots are opened each week based on volunteer availability.

-UTSU tax volunteers may assist with simple tax situations only, we may be unable to help when: a student makes more than $40,000 annually; are self-employed; have capital gains or losses; has foreign or interest income over $1000; the individual has declared bankruptcy or $1000 or more appears in Box 48 on the T4 form.
+UTSU tax volunteers may assist with simple tax situations only.
+We may be unable to help when a student: makes more than $55,000 annually; is self-employed; has capital gains or losses; has foreign or interest income over $1000; has declared bankruptcy; or $1000 or more appears in Box 48 on the T4 form.